maliedvp/groningen_ocr_extraction_workshop/README.md

 ## Workshop Minutes <a name="minutes"></a>

-We'll be taking discussion notes and store them in [Link](minutes.md) where we can check back on notes and key findings after the workshop.
+We'll be taking discussion notes and store them in this [file](minutes.md) where we can check back on notes and key findings after the workshop.